-- Trademarks (as crucial tools to increase the marketing capacity of SMEs, and products differentiation); - Domain names (as important internet business identifiers); - Patents and Utility Models (as a principal instruments to protect technological advances and improvements); - Industrial Designs (as a tool to increase the visual appeal of products); - Copyright and related rights (key in the development of a knowledge-based economy); - Trade secrets and know- how (to facilitate the adoption and use of a given technology); - Geographical indications (to a lower extent).
+- Trademarks (as crucial tools to increase the marketing capacity of SMEs, and products differentiation, image and prestige); - Domain names (as important internet business identifiers); - Patents and Utility Models (as a principal instruments to protect technological advances and improvements); - Industrial Designs (as a tool to increase the visual appeal of products); - Copyright and related rights (key in the development of a knowledge-based economy); - Trade secrets and know-how (to facilitate the adoption and use of technologies); - Geographical indications (to a lower extent).

-Protection of IPRs (at national, regional and international level)
+IPRs protection (at national, regional and international level)

-The Advisers working at the SME CD should be able to provide support on how to obtain protection of the various IPRs at national, regional and international level.
-In other words, they should possess good working knowledge of articles 5 to 10 of the 2002 Trademarks Law, articles 16 to 40 of the Patent Law, etc. In this context, it is suggested that the advisers should not only provide information on the overall functioning of the national system to apply for and register IPRs, but also indicate costs, timeframes, possible shortcomings and risks.
-They could also help in practice the SME representatives to fill in the application forms, advising them on the appropriate goods and services coverage in accordance with the Nice Classification.
+The advisers working at the SME CD should be able to provide advice on how to obtain protection for the various IPRs at national, regional and international level.
+In other words, they should possess good working knowledge of articles 5 to 10 of the 2002 Trademarks Law, articles 16 to 40 of the 2003 Patent Law, etc. In this context, it is suggested that the advisers should not only provide information on the overall functioning of the national system to apply for and register IPRs, but also indicate costs, timeframes, possible shortcomings and risks.
+They could also help in practice SME representatives to fill in the application forms, advising them on the appropriate goods and services coverage in accordance with the Nice Classification, etc.

-Considering that Cambodian SMEs are entitled to use some of the regional systems, such as the Community Trademark System and the Community Design System (of the European Union), advisers would be expected to provide detailed guidance - on procedures, costs, timeframes and strategic considerations - also on these registration systems that would undoubtedly facilitate SMEs in securing protection of their IPRs in other countries.
+Considering that Cambodian SMEs are entitled to use some of the regional systems, such as the European Union's Community Trademark System and the Community Design System, advisers would be expected to provide detailed guidance - on procedures, costs, timeframes and strategic considerations - also on these registration systems.
+They would undoubtedly facilitate SMEs in securing protection for their IPRs in other countries and therefore encourage overall Cambodian exports.

 Finally, the SME CD should provide advice on international registration systems, such as the Madrid System for the International Registration of Marks, the Patent Cooperation Treaty and The Hague System for the International Deposit of Industrial Designs.
-Given that Cambodia is not yet a Contracting Party of these systems, the depth of support that the CD should provide could be more limited.
+Given that Cambodia is not yet a Contracting Party of these systems, the depth of support that the CD advisers should provide could be more limited.

-Management of IPRs (with a special focus on licensing)
+IPRs management (with a special focus on licensing)

 Appropriate and effective IP management is a prerequisite for business success.
 IPRs are continuously developed; often strategic decisions have to be taken as to how to exploit them at national level and especially in other countries.
-In this context, licensing arrangements can play a crucial role as well as a major source of revenues.
-It would be advisable for the SME CD to provide concrete advice on how to draft and negotiate the various clauses of a licensing agreement (ie: licensing-out or licensing-in technologies and other IPRs), with special attention to the identification of the license's scope, coverage and objectives, exclusivity v. non-exclusivity clauses, duration, rights on improvements, payment modalities, etc.
+In this context, licensing arrangements can play a crucial role as well as a major source of revenues for SMEs.
+Licensing arrangements are cost-effective ways to enter new markets, by exploiting the know-how, experience and contacts of a local counterpart.
+However, licensing also entails risks both for the licensor and the licensee.
+It would be advisable for the SME CD to provide concrete advice on how to draft and negotiate the various clauses of a licensing agreement (i.e.: to license-out or license-in technologies and other IPRs), with special attention to the identification of the license's scope, coverage and objectives, exclusivity v. non-exclusivity clauses, duration, rights on improvements, payment modalities, etc.

-Given the potential importance of Franchising, basic advisory capacities should be strengthened in this area.
+In view of the significant potential and importance of Franchising, basic advisory capacities should be strengthened in this area.

-Enforcement (at national and international level)
+IPRs Enforcement (at national and international level)

-In this context, the SME CD could:
+In this context, the advisory functions of the SME CD could consist of: